 Protecting land and wildlife while providing additional river access for paddlers on water trails, the greenway also enables camping close to home, as well as the opportunity to rent tiny houses.
 As if that wasn't enough, this project also allows exploration of the tree canopy - a whole new way to discover nature.

-Spanning the beautiful Raccoon River, this artistic and iconic bridge will serve as a seamless connection for cyclists and pedestrians from Raccoon River Park to Walnut Woods State Park, Brown's Woods, Hidden Valley Soccer Complex and dozens of miles of green trails.
+Spanning the beautiful Raccoon River, these bridges will serve as a seamless connections for cyclists and pedestrians from Raccoon River Park to Walnut Woods State Park, Purple Martin Water Resource Area, Hidden Valley Soccer Complex and dozens of miles of green trails.

 WE CAN DO EVEN MORE WITH YOUR HELP.